 Casting down imaginations, and every high thing that exalteth itself against the knowledge of God, and bringing into captivity every thought to the obedience of Christ

 Holy living led completely by the Spirit resutls in bearing of good

 But the fruit of the Spirit is love, joy, peace, longsuffering, gentleness, goodness, faith,23Meekness, temperance: against such there is no law.

-Dying to the self, and selling all you have to be poor is doing the impossible.
-The sacrifice is too great for mere mortals.
+Dying to the self is doing the impossible.
+Jesus talked about selling all you have and give to be poor.
+The sacrifice is too great for us to even consider.
 Many Christians will talk about salvation, but ends there for a good reason.
 Many cannot accomplish the second step of reckoning.
 Not only can they not accomplish the second step, they are not willing to even talk about it or consider it because is impossible.

-The biggest trap is trying to increase your faith by your self.
-Equally wrong is trying to do reckoning with your strength.
+It is useless to try and increase faith by yourself.
+Equally wrong is trying to be holy with your own strength.
 God does it for you.
-Never do it yourself.
-Too many religions, and even some Christian teachings tells you to try harder not to sin.
+Too many Christian teachings tells you to try harder not to sin so you can be holy.
 That is relying on your ability.
 You get the credit and not God.
 God wants the credit for helping you.